 SENCO (Special Educational Needs Coordinator)

-I recently started working with FareGos, an exam centre, the only centre in the UK run by and for home-educating families, as their SENCO (Special Educational Needs Coordinator), assisting primarily with Access Arrangements for exams.
+For the last few years, I have been working with Faregos, an exam centre, the only centre in the UK run by and for home-educating families as a non-profit, as their SENCO (Special Educational Needs Coordinator), assisting primarily with Access Arrangements for exams.

 I have set up several Facebook groups to support current students and the wider home education community, which anyone is welcome to join: